- Executive Officer, Educational Opportunity and Diversity

 - Children’s perceptions of human rights and social justice

 - Urban education

 - Ph.D., University of Toronto

 Martin D. Ruck is professor in the Departments of Psychology and Urban Education at the Graduate Center of the City University of New York.
 His work examines the overall process of cognitive socialization—at the intersection of race, ethnicity and class—in terms of children’s and adolescents’ thinking about human rights and social exclusion.
 He has recently extended his work on young people’s perceptions of their rights to the UK and South Africa.
 Currently, he is investigating how children’s perceptions of social exclusion and discrimination are influenced by their social experiences and interpretations of rights and justice.

 He has authored or coauthored numerous book chapters and articles, and his work has appeared in such journals as Applied Developmental Science, Child Development, Group Processes and Intergroup Relations, Journal of Adolescence, Journal of Applied Social Psychology, Journal of Early Adolescence, Journal of Research on Adolescence, Journal of Social Issues, and Journal of Youth and Adolescence.
 He serves on the editorial board for Child Development, Human Development, and the Journal of Social Issues.

-Dr. Martin Ruck also serves as Ombudsperson for Psychology.
-The Ombudsperson is available to all Psychology students to discuss matters of concerning in complete confidentiality.
+Dr. Ruck also serves as Ombudsperson for Psychology and is available to all Psychology students to discuss matters of concern in complete confidentiality.